 Icelanders are big on Farm to Table menus.
 You will find their restaurants featuring ingredients that are found locally, so expect a lot of fish dishes.

 While you might think that a hot dog is an ordinary food item, the ones found in Iceland are anything but that.
-These hotdogs are made from a mix of organic lamb, beef and pork and then topped with raw or fried onions and served on a warm bun.
+These hotdogs are made from a mix of organic lamb, beef, and pork and then topped with raw or fried onions and served on a warm bun.

-Iceland is known throughout the world for their Skyr Yogurt.
+Iceland is known throughout the world for its Skyr Yogurt.
 Recently this has made its way to US grocery stores, but it is not nearly as tasty as the authentic Iceland Skyr you find in Iceland that is free of preservatives.
 You will find it served with fresh jams and bread for breakfast.

 Kjötsúpa is a rich soup that is popular among Icelanders and features lamb, potatoes, rutabagas and carrots